 The distribution requirements can be satisfied by receiving a mid-B or better in the following:

-- Students entering fall 2008 or before: Three courses in each of the three sub-disciplinary fields listed below
+- Two courses in each of three sub-disciplinary fields listed below:

 - Society and Value – courses in aesthetics, social and political philosophy, and ethics.